chrisarancio/personal-portfolio/ExploratoryDataAnalysis(EDA)+DataCleaning/README.md

 ### The Data Cleaning is done with Python and the code can be found in the DataCleaning(Python).ipynb notebook file.
 My reasoning for each data cleaning step can be found in the DataCleaningReport.docx file.
 ## Exploratory Data Analysis (EDA)
 ### The EDA is done in R and can be found in the EDA-R.ipynb notebook file.
 My conclusions about the data appear in bold at the end of each section in the EDA-R.ipynb file.

+## The original and cleaned .csv files can also be found in this folder.